-Because exchange rates are driven by market forces, and heavily influenced by events worldwide such as the Greek debt crisis, the decision to uncouple the Swiss franc from the euro earlier this year, the drop in the oil price, and now the Syrian refugee issue, the market is seeing intense volatility.
+Because exchange rates are driven by market forces, and heavily influenced by events worldwide – and there have been a few of those in 2017 – the market is always subject to volatility.
 It is virtually impossible to forecast where exchange rates for any currency pair are headed.
 And this makes it even more important to plan ahead and reduce risks, enabling you to enjoy the excitement of buying your home in the sun with no nasty surprises along the way!

 Related articles to currency exchange.